WalkManOne/WalkManOne/README.md

 - 👋 Hi, I’m @WalkManOne aka Chris
 - 👀 I’m interested in ...
-Coding and the vast amount of things to learn.
+Coding
 - 🌱 I’m currently learning ...
 How to navigate GitHub and JavaScript.
 - 💞️ I’m looking to collaborate on ...
 Easy for begginer projects.
 - 📫 How to reach me ...
 Email